zabirauf/InkyPi/README.md

 ## Issues

 Check out the [troubleshooting guide](./docs/troubleshooting.md).
 If you're still having trouble, feel free to create an issue on the [GitHub Issues](https://github.com/fatihak/InkyPi/issues) page.

+If you're using a Pi Zero W, note that there are known issues during the installation process.
+See [Known Issues during Pi Zero W Installation](./docs/troubleshooting.md#known-issues-during-pi-zero-w-installation) section in the troubleshooting guide for additional details..

 ## Acknowledgements